How to Plan a Simple Dinner Party Menu

 - If your main dish is easy to prepare, you can take a little more time on dessert.
 Maybe you have a killer cheesecake that you want to make.
 If so, then pick a main dish that’s simpler, maybe something in the crockpot or Instant Pot that you don’t have to babysit.

 - If your main dish is more complicated, make an easy dessert.
 You’ll notice in the menus below that I lean towards mostly simple desserts because I love to cook (but am less skilled in baking).
 Even just serving ice cream with a couple of yummy toppings can be a delicious way to finish off a meal.

-Now it’s time to put our meal-planning formula into practice.
+Need a sample menu for a dinner party?
+Let’s put our meal-planning formula into practice.
 The recipes in these menus are time-tested and guest-approved.
 They are some of my absolute favorites and my go-to recipes when I don’t want to think about what to make.
 Remember our meal-planning formula?

 Main Dish + 1 Starch + 1 Veggie Side + Dessert

 Let’s check out some menus that are perfect for casual dinner parties.
 Feel free to steal these meals for your own entertaining!